dekuNukem/duckyPad/firmware_updates_and_version_history.md

 ![Alt text](resources/pics/dfu_choose.png)

-Press `Upgrade` button to start uploading the new firmware into the microcontroller.
+Press `Upgrade` button to start uploading.

 ![Alt text](resources/pics/dfu_upgrade2.png)

-And now the firmware is being updated!

 **It should only take a few seconds!** **`Try using a USB hub`** if it is particularly slow.